List of Jeffrey Epstein's associates named in lawsuit must be unsealed, judge rules. Here are details on the document release.

 Epstein was accused of sexually assaulting countless teenage girls, some of them as young as 14 years old, according to prosecutors.
 Epstein allegedly exploited a vast network of underage girls for him and his wealthy clients to have sex with at his homes in Manhattan; Palm Beach, Florida; and his private island near St. Thomas.
 He was also accused of utilizing a network of employees to ensure continued access to victims.

-Britain's Prince Andrew is one of the high-profile figures who has been accused of being one of Epstein's alleged co-conspirators and clients.
+Britain's Prince Andrew is one of the high-profile figures who has been accused of being one of Epstein's alleged co-conspirators.
 Giuffre has alleged that she and the British royal had sex in three locations when she was underage.
 Andrew has denied any wrongdoing and has said he didn't know anything about Epstein's criminal behavior.

 In June, JPMorgan Chase reached a $290 million settlement with victims of Epstein over claims the bank overlooked the financier's sex trafficking and abuse because it wanted to profit from a banking relationship with him.